Murphy-Facey/poems-4-u/README.md

 ## How it will be made

-For the front-end, I am using:
+For the site I am using:
+- For front-end
     - React

-For the back-end, I am using:
+- For back-end
     - Express